vibhavgaur/December-2025-H-1B-Rescheduling-FAQ/index.md

 - ChatGPT was used to process the WhatsApp group's chat history and generate this FAQ (so take it with a grain of salt, and double-check important details as you deem necessary)

 ---
+## This information extracted from the chat as of 1 pm on December 16, 2025 (IST)

 ## Quick takeaways